 Guthrie's take on Lindbergh though was not just that he was not simply an isolationist but a Nazi fellow traveler or even a paid agent of Hitler: "They say 'America First' but they mean 'America next!'"

-This was clearly a case of the pot calling the kettle black.
-In the first place, although Guthrie was no Communist, he was certainly a fellow traveller, and had for years performed at Communist sponsored concerts and attended their rallies.
+Although Guthrie was no Communist, he was certainly a fellow traveler, and had for years performed at Communist sponsored concerts and attended their rallies.
 And the Communists had been resolutely opposed to US intervention up until Hitler double-crossed Stalin and foolishly opened up a war on two fronts - an act which was to lead to his undoing.

 This song was not released at the time but has been issued on CD along with many of Guthrie's early works.